Greens get a bad rap.

 That’s why I love sautéing them, cooking them quickly.
-Cut into thin ribbons, they no longer have the mouthfeel of a new-mown lawn.
+Cut into thin ribbons, they no longer have the mouthfeel of new-mown lawn clippings.
 Sweet dried fruit, plumped up in concentrated balsamic vinegar cuts the greens’ bitterness and brightens the flavor – as does a healthy pinch of salt and sugar with each batch you add to the pan.

 If you hate kale, or have never tried it; if you’ve read about how healthy it is and thought, “so is tee-totalling, but I’m not about to start that,” this is the time to dig in.
 Enjoy!

 Sautéed Kale with Dried Fruit

-You can substitute dried cherries or cranberries, and any good, aged balsamic vinegar will do, but the combination of dried blueberries from Agora Farms and the richly-flavored Blackberry Balsamic vinegar from Sapore, is magic.
+You can substitute dried cherries or cranberries, and any balsamic vinegar will do, but the combination of a good aged vinegar and blueberries is kinda magic.

 - 1/2 cup dried cranberries, cherries or blueberries

 - 1 pound kale, cut in thin ribbons

 - Warm vinegar and fruit in a small saucepan over medium heat for 1-2 minutes.
 Remove from heat and set aside.

 - Heat oil in a large stock pot over medium heat.
 Add shallot and sauté until softened 2-3 minutes.